-Our dentist at Reddick Orthodontics in Melbourne, FL offers the Distal Jet orthodontic appliance, which is used to shift and rotate the molars and expand the palate in order to correct bite alignments and overcrowding of the teeth, which can cause problems with chewing food and talking.
+Our dentist at Melbourne Orthodontics in Melbourne, FL offers the Distal Jet orthodontic appliance, which is used to shift and rotate the molars and expand the palate in order to correct bite alignments and overcrowding of the teeth, which can cause problems with chewing food and talking.

 How the Distal Jet Works

 The Distal Jet is used for distalizing or moving the molars in order to make more room in the mouth for emerging teeth or to correct overcrowding and bite issues.
 It is a fixed dental appliance, which means it is installed by a dentist and must be removed by a dentist.
 It cannot be installed or removed by the patient.
 Bands are installed on the first bicuspids and molars.